makerplane/FIX-Gateway/doc/getting_started.rst

   sudo pip3 install .

-from the root directory of the source repository.  **Caution** This feature is still in development and may not work consistently.
+from the root directory of the source repository.

+After installing with pip3 two helper scripts will be installed in the user's search path.
+These are ``fixgw`` and ``fixgwc`` for the server and client repectively.
+Once installed properly these commands can be used from anywhere.

 Requirements
 ------------